bichenyuu/bichenyu.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
+Hello and welcome!

-I’m a second-year M.S. student in Biostatistics at the University of Pennsylvania (Penn).
-Previously, I completed my undergraduate study at the School of Statistics, Renmin University of China (RUC), majoring in Applied Statistics.
+I'm Chenyu Bi, a second-year M.S. student in Biostatistics at the University of Pennsylvania (Penn).
+Prior to Penn, I earned my B.S. in Applied Statistics from the School of Statistics at Renmin University of China (RUC).

 My research lies at the intersection of **statistical machine learning**, **Bayesian optimization**, **protein engineering**, **trustworthy AI**, and **electronic health records (EHR)**.